 For this castle I decide to have one large main building, with two towers on each side.
-There is also a sizeable courtyard and a smaller tower to its side.
+There is also a sizeable courtyard and a smaller tower to left.

 I focus on the little courtyard of my castle first.
 It is an area of 11 by 16 blocks.
 I wall it up and work on the front where my castle gate is.
 The gate is 2 by 4 blocks in size so that Horses can pass through.